 If you’re planning to jumpstart your SMS marketing campaign, here are few guidelines to keep in mind.

-Over the past many years mobile and web applications usage has skyrocketed.
+Over the past many years mobile and web application usage has skyrocketed.
 People these days are using their smartphones and tablets to browse the internet and do other things by only using these devices.
 Moreover, technology in mobile is growing more sophisticated and functional with no sign of letting it go.

 According to the recent research by Deloitte, it was found that Americans check their smartphones up to 8 billion times in a day.
 Before Apple introduced the world to iPhone many people used personal computers for browsing the internet and doing some digital interactions.
 Therefore, the demand for mobile and web applications has risen to a peak in these years.